The Open 2022: what is the golf tournament’s prize money?

-The Open will return to St Andrews once again as it hosts the 150th Open Championship at the Old Course, marking an end to the 2022 major season.
+The Open has returned to St Andrews once again as it hosts the 150th Open Championship at the Old Course, marking an end to the 2022 major season.

 The battle between the PGA Tour and LIV Golf tournament is still unravelling but a one-week ceasefire has been struck ahead of the most famous golf town hosting of the Championship.

-It is currently unknown whether the American golf superstar will feature in St Andrews and, if he is, many speculate this could his last after reports emerged of a potential retirement announcement.
+The American golf superstar is ready to tee off in St Andrews and many speculate this could his last after reports emerged of a potential retirement announcement.

-Woods missed out on the US Open earlier this year in order to ensure he would be a full health to play in St Andrews later on this week and fans will not want to miss what could be his last tournament.
+Woods missed out on the US Open earlier this year in order to ensure he would be a full health to play in St Andrews and fans will not want to miss what could be his last tournament.

 Here is all you need to know about how much the golfers are set to earn from The Open 2022: